bitprj/bitproject/teams/developer-relations/bible-for-developers/README.md

 ### Daniel

 Our Leader Daniel is the final layer in the review process.
-He Double checks what Kevin reviews and makes sure that the curriculum being used is as close to perfection as possible.
+He double checks what Kevin reviews and makes sure that the curriculum being used is as close to perfection as possible.
 And it is through this checklist that his job can be made easier as he just needs to use it as a guide to see what the other reviewers may have missed out on.